gizemyalcinn/Yazilim-Proje-2/README.md

 4. **Matrices and Calculations:**
    - Generate matrices for relationships between outcomes and evaluation criteria.
    - Calculate weighted evaluation scores and success percentages.

+5. **Success Tables**:

+For each student, calculate success rates for both course and program learning outcomes.